Firefly78/sila2-feature-lib/src/sila2_feature_lib/error_recovery/README.md

     name: str # Error title - typically the type of Error, e.g. KeyError
     description: str # More detailed descritpion of the error.

-    # Things to do about it
+    # Actions user is allowed to do to fix it
     available_actions: List[str] # Any combination of "retry", "skip", "error"

 @sila.Feature
-class ErrorHandlingService(sila.Feature):
+class ErrorRecoveryService(sila.Feature):
     @ObservableProperty()
     async def pending_errors() -> List[ErrorItem]:
         pass